-- state functionaries: - the close relatives of or other persons closely related to a state functionary; - a former state functionary or close relatives of or other persons closely related to a former state functionary; - state agencies, state-owned enterprises, public institutions or people's organisations; - · employees of a company; and - foreign individuals performing official duties or officials of an international public organisation.
+- a former state functionary or close relatives of or other persons closely related to the former state functionary; - state agencies, state-owned enterprises, public institutions or people's organisations; - · employees of a company; and - foreign individuals performing official duties or officials of an international public organisation.

 Penalties for individuals include fines or confiscation of property and criminal detention or fixed-term imprisonment ranging from three years to life imprisonment.
-For entities, penalties include fines and criminal detention or fixed-term imprisonment up to five years for the responsible individuals.
+For entities, penalties include fines and criminal detention or fixedterm imprisonment for up to five years for the responsible individuals.